 We provide the Wilmington area with top-notch pest control.

 Pests in the Wilmington area can do more than just annoy you — termites can damage wooden structures, bed bugs can invade your bedrooms, and other pests like rodents can spread diseases.
 If you have issues with these pests in Wilmington, you should address them immediately.
 Give us a call.
-We're happy to provide quality pest control service to our neighbors and we can provide pest control near you.
+We're happy to provide quality pest control service to our neighbors.
+We are the pest exterminator you should call for help with any pest problem.

 Q: What are the most common pest issues that home and business owners face in the area?